CapsuleEndoscope/EndoSLAM/README.md

 #### 3.3 3D Map Reconstruction

 In this work, we propose and evaluate a hybrid 3D reconstruction technique.
-To exemplify the effectiveness of EndoSfMLearner, we compare the results of reconstructions on EndoSfMLearner, SC-SfMLearner and shape from shading method.
+To exemplify the effectiveness of Endo-SfMLearner, we compare the results of reconstructions on Endo-SfMLearner, SC-SfMLearner and shape from shading method.

 <p align="center">
 <img align="center"  src='imgs/3drecons.png' width=800/>